 For now, the issue remains undecided until the Supreme Court has reached a decision.

 If you are a victim of workplace discrimination, seek legal representation from Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys aggressively fight to protect your rights in the workplace.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.